Configure GCP Service Directory Namespace IAM Bindings

 What's the difference between NamespaceIamPolicy, NamespaceIamBinding, and NamespaceIamMember?

 NamespaceIamPolicy is authoritative and replaces the entire IAM policy.
-NamespaceIamBinding is authoritative for a specific role, preserving other roles in the policy.
-NamespaceIamMember is non-authoritative and adds a single member to a role while preserving other members for that role.
+NamespaceIamBinding is authoritative for a single role, managing all members for that role while preserving other roles.
+NamespaceIamMember is non-authoritative, adding individual members without affecting other members or roles.

 Can I use NamespaceIamPolicy with NamespaceIamBinding or NamespaceIamMember?

-No, NamespaceIamPolicy cannot be used with NamespaceIamBinding or NamespaceIamMember because they will conflict over policy control.
-Choose either Policy (authoritative) or Binding/Member (granular).
+No, NamespaceIamPolicy cannot be used with NamespaceIamBinding or NamespaceIamMember because they will conflict over policy management.

 Can I use NamespaceIamBinding and NamespaceIamMember together?